Jan Philipp Reemtsma

 Jan Philipp Fürchtegott Reemtsma (born 26 November 1952) is a German literary scholar, author, and patron who founded and was the long-term director of the Hamburg Institute for Social Research.
 Reemtsma lives and works mainly in Hamburg.
+In 1996, Reemtsma was kidnapped by Thomas Drach and only released after a ransom of 30 million German Marks was paid.

 Biography

-Reemtsma was born in Bonn, West Germany.
-The son of cigarette manufacturer Philipp Fürchtegott Reemtsma and Gertrud Reemtsma (née Zülch), he studied German literature and philosophy at the University of Hamburg (PhD), where he has been active as a professor of German literature since 1996.
-Reemtsma sold his inherited majority stake in the Reemtsma group in 1980 to the Hamburg entrepreneurial family Herz (Tchibo).
-In 1996, Reemtsma was kidnapped.
+Reemtsma was born in Bonn, West Germany, the son of cigarette manufacturer Philipp Fürchtegott Reemtsma and Gertrud Reemtsma (née Zülch).
+He grew up in the Blankenese district of Hamburg and attended the Gymnasium Christianeum in Othmarschen.
+He studied German literature and philosophy at the University of Hamburg (PhD), where he has been active as a professor of German literature since 1996.
+He was awarded a PhD in philosophy there in 1993.

+According to his father's will, Reemtsma was allowed to access of his inheritance after reaching the age of 26.
+He sold his inherited majority stake in the Reemtsma group in 1980 to the Hamburg entrepreneurial family Herz (Tchibo).

 Musician and music producer Johann Scheerer is his son.

+Kidnapping

+On 25 March 1996, Reemtsma was the victim of a kidnapping in which four men were involved.
+They released him on 26 April after receiving a ransom of 30 million German Marks.
+The mastermind of the kidnapping was tracked down in South America and extradited to Germany in 2000.
+The accomplices were also found and sentenced to many years in prison.

+Reemtsma has also written a bestselling account of his experiences during a 1996 kidnapping (published in German as Im Keller in 1997, in English as In the Cellar in 1999, in French as Dans la cave in 2000 as well as in many other languages).